Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 ))

-The final Oracle® file to edit is the tnanames.ora, found in $ORACLE_HOME/network/admin.
-This entry identifies the Oracle® server to be attached to and the SID_NAME to be used.
-A new Oracle® definition needs to be created:
+The final Oracle file to edit is $ORACLE_HOME/network/admin/tnsnames.ora.
+This entry identifies the Oracle server to attach to and the SID_NAME to use.
+Create a new Oracle definition.
+For example:

 hsconnectid=